 Holding your left mouse button, draw a rectangle.
-On the right-hand panel, click on the Item Properties tab and expand the Search directories section and select the image of your liking.
+On the right-hand panel, click on the Item Properties tab and select the SVG image section and scroll down to find arrows from the SVG Groups.
+Select the image of your liking.

 Now we will add a scale bar.
 Click on.